ejw-data/ml-playground/classification/classification_modelling.md

 #### Feature Preparation

 `Scaling` (from Scikit-learn):  StandardScaler centers the data's mean around zero and normalizes it to have a variance of one.
 QuantileTransformer(ouptut_distribution='normal') works similarly but will typically have a more normal shaped distribution.
 MinMaxScaler scales the data between two points and has a minimal influence on the features.
 RobustScaler reduces the importance of outliers and data that spans a larger range.
 Normalizer does not normalize features but normalizes rows of data.
 Scaling data is important for neural networks, regularized regression, k-nearest neighbors, support vector machines (due to gradient descent), and discriminant analysis type algorithms.
 For visual demonstration of scaling, refer to this [article](https://www.kaggle.com/code/discdiver/guide-to-scaling-and-standardizing/notebook)

+`Feature Reduction`:  Using PCA is a commmon way of reducing the number of features by combining the explained variance into fewer number of principle components while not losing most of the data.

+`Feature Selection`:  Using an L1 penalty will potentially reduce the features that offer no explanatory value to coefficient of zero.

+`Visualizing`:  Seaborn's pairplot is a handy tool for determining the relationship between variables that might lead to clusters or classifications.
 #### Explaining the Classification Report

 **A Quick Look at Precision, Recall, F1-score, Support, and Classes**